New or Transfer Eligible Veteran Students

 - To apply for education benefits, follow this link.
 Click apply for education benefits and complete the application for the appropriate chapter.
 Once the Department of Veterans Affairs has processed your application, they will send you a Certificate of Eligibility – submit a copy to ESU.

 - Apply for admission and enroll in classes at ESU.
 Learn more at our Admissions homepage.
 The VA will only pay for approved degree/certificate programs.

 - Submit a completed Veterans Information Sheet.
 This form requires an advisor’s signature to verify that the enrolled courses meet requirements in your degree curriculum.
 Enrollment certification requests must be made each time you enroll in a new semester.

 - When your enrollment is certified to the VA, you will receive an email confirmation of receipt from the Veterans Administration.

 The School Certifying Official will review course schedules.
 To be certified to the VA, your classes must be required for your degree curriculum.
 To ensure that your classes will be certified, you should use the ESU’s Degree Works program to see how your classes are fitting into your degree curriculum or visit with your Academic Advisor.

-Educational benefits for all chapters except Chapter 33 are sent directly to the student and students are responsible for making tuition fee payment to the university.
+Educational benefits for all chapters, except Chapter 33, are sent directly to the student, and the students themselves are responsible for making tuition and fee payments to the university.
 Chapter 33 benefits for tuition and fees are sent directly to the institution and all other benefits are sent to the student.
 Students are responsible for any tuition and fees paid by the VA.
 Benefits are paid at the rate of pursuit and level of eligibility for the length of eligibility.
 Students are responsible for keeping informed of their remaining eligibility.